The Man in the Net

-The Man in the Net is a 1959 American film noir starring Alan Ladd and Carolyn Jones.
-The taut drama was directed by Michael Curtiz.
+The Man in the Net is a 1959 American film noir mystery film starring Alan Ladd and Carolyn Jones, and directed by Michael Curtiz.
 The supporting cast features Diane Brewster.

 Plot

-Commercial artist John Hamilton (Alan Ladd) and wife Linda (Carolyn Jones) leave New York and move to Stoneville, Connecticut, in the New England countryside, to escape the bustle of the city and because of John's growing concern about Linda's alcoholism.
+Ex-commercial artist John Hamilton (Alan Ladd) and wife Linda (Carolyn Jones) have left New York and moved to Stoneville, Connecticut, in the New England countryside.
+John spends his time sketching the town's children, to whom he is a close friend, but his ambitions to be a fine artist are at this point frustrated by a failed art show and bad reviews.
+Meanwhile Linda longs to return to the city, where John has been offered a lucrative job at his old firm.
+It transpires that John is against this idea, as the bustle of the city had exacerbated Linda's mental illness and fuelled her alcoholism.

-John quickly befriends the town's children, but he's treated like an outsider by many of the adults.
-Linda misses their social life in New York, as well as the salary John made there.

-She insists they attend a party at the home of Brad (John Lupton) and Vickie Carey (Diane Brewster), where the guests include another married couple, Roz (Betty Lou Holland) and Gordon Moreland (Tom Helmore), the wealthy father of Brad Carey.
-A scene is created by an intoxicated Linda, who insults John and lies that he gave her a black eye, confessing to Vickie after the party that she actually fell while drunk.
-In anger, she tells John she's been having an extramarital affair with a local policeman, Steve Ritter (Charles McGraw).
+John returns home after a day's sketching to find Steve Ritter (Charles McGraw), a local policeman, in his house with Linda upstairs changing clothes.
+John is cold towards Steve and after Linda appears, Steve leaves.
+The couple argue.
+Linda then insists they attend a birthday party at the home of Brad (John Lupton) and Vickie Carey (Diane Brewster), where the guests include another married couple, Roz (Betty Lou Holland) and Gordon Moreland (Tom Helmore), as well as the wealthy father of Brad Carey.
+At the last minute, Linda decides she doesn't wish to go, and pushes John to attend alone.
+John feels an outsider with most of the guests, but he attends, using the excuse Linda suggested to explain her absence, a migraine.
+Later a scene is created when Linda appears at the party with a black eye and claims John did this and invented the migraine excuse.
+At home, in anger, she tells John she's been having an extramarital affair with Steve Ritter.

-John agrees to go to New York for a job interview arranged by his wife behind his back.
+John agrees to go to New York to have a drink with his old boss, a meeting arranged by his wife behind his back, but is resolute that he will decline the job offer.
 When he returns, Linda is nowhere to be found.
 A suitcase belonging to her is spotted by a city dump.
 Unable to find John's wife, police and neighbors suspect him of murder.
 Villagers stone his house.
 Ritter arrives to arrest him.
 John flees and is given refuge by the children, who know of a secret cave.

 Evidence is found linking Linda to another man.
 A tape recording is left as bait, and John, who suspects someone else, is surprised when Brad turns up looking for the tape.
-It reveals he's the one Linda had the affair with and the one who physically abused her, but John soon discovers that it was Mr. Carey who actually killed Linda to cover up for his cowardly son.
+It reveals he's the one Linda had the affair with, but John soon discovers that it was Mr. Carey who actually killed Linda to cover up for his cowardly son.